mia-platform/documentation/docs/fast_data/setup_fast_data.md

 ## Snappy compression

-Snappy is a compression and decompression library whose aim is to offer high speed data flow while still mantaining a reasonable compression ratio.
+Snappy is a compression and decompression library whose aim is to offer high speed data flow while still maintaining a reasonable compression ratio.
 Among the various types of compression supported by Kafka for its messages, there is also Snappy.

 The main advantages of Snappy are:

 * Fast compression speed (around 250 MB/sec)
 * Moderate CPU usage
-* Stability and robustness to prevent crashing while still mantaining the same bitstream format among different versions
+* Stability and robustness to prevent crashing while still maintaining the same bitstream format among different versions
 * Free and open source

 > *Note*: For further information about Snappy, check the official [github page](https://github.com/google/snappy) of the library.